ellspowell/flood-biodiversity/Pipeline/Notebooks/README.md

 # Notebooks

 This directory contains the notebooks used to document, explore, model, and interpret the flood-biodiversity analysis.
-Rendered PDF version are available and their corresponding R Markdown (`.Rmd`) files are available in [`RMDs/`](RMDs/) for users who wish to reproduce the analysis.
+Rendered PDF version are available [here]() and their corresponding R Markdown (`.Rmd`) files are available in [`RMDs/`](RMDs/) for users who wish to reproduce the analysis.

 These notebooks cover: